50+ money saving tips from REAL mums

 - Bulk buying fruit when hugely discounted then chop and freeze it.

-- If I see meat that’s marked down I grab it and then search the recipes in the 28 Day Weight Loss Challenge recipe hub for ideas
+- If I see meat that’s marked down I grab it and then search the recipes in the 28 Day Weight Loss Challenge recipe hub for ideas (like these Curried Sausages below).

 - Check your pantry, fridge & freezer first and see what you can make or what you need to make meals.
 Plan your meals around what’s in the fridge/ freezer or pantry first!